Mercedes Vs Porsche Reliability

 Winner: Both

-It is a mixed ball when it comes to the repair and maintenance costs of Mercedes and Porsche.
-According to Repairpal, the average repair/maintenance cost for Porsche is $1192, while Mercedes costs $908.
+It is a mixed ball when it comes to Mercedes and Porsche’s repair and maintenance costs.
+According to RepairPal, the average repair/maintenance cost for Porsche is $1192, while Mercedes costs $908.

 From a statistical sense, it is cheaper to maintain a Mercedes Benz than a Porsche, but there is more to do this than just average costs.
 But, in reality, it is cheaper to maintain a Porsche than a Mercedes.
 You will spend more to keep a Mercedes running than you will for a Porsche.